 You can see the parade without camping out overnight, getting up at dawn, or spending a lot of money.
 Just use the handy guide to watching the Rose Parade the cheap way.
 It's also good if you decide to go at the last minute.

 See the Rose Parade Floats Up Close

 - See the Floats Being Made: As the finishing touches go on, some floats-in-progress are on view.
-You'll can see them under construction, up to about midday the day before the parade.
+You can see them under construction, up to about midday the day before the parade.
 Tickets are required.
-Find out how you can see the decorators in action.
+Find out how you can watch the decorators in action.

 - Get a Look the Night Before the Parade: Go to Orange Grove Boulevard late on the night before the parade, when the floats move into position.
 Giant spotlights make the scene almost as bright as day.

 - Go to the Post-Parade Float Display: The afternoon after the Rose Parade and all day for the next two days, you can see the beautiful creations close-up.
 Allow about two hours to see them all.
 Tickets are required.
-Use the guide to post-parade float Viewing to get all the best tips and strategies.
+To get all the best tips and strategies, use the guide to post-parade float viewing.